griguris/kepler/README.md

 Clone the repository and open file kepler.html.

-Feel free to email me griguris@gmail.com
+Feel free to contact me at griguris@gmail.com if necessary.

 Grigory Izosimov (griguris)